Home / 5G / Protocols / PHY / Bandwidth Part

 • BWP behavior is tightly linked to numerology, control resources, and RRC configuration

-• engineers should not confuse total carrier bandwidth with active scheduling bandwidth
+• do not confuse total carrier bandwidth with active scheduling bandwidth

 Definition A configured subset of carrier bandwidth used for active downlink or uplink operation